WenranMa/Study/Docker_K8S.md

 ---

+#### volumes
+When a Container crashes, kubelet will restart it, but the files will be lost - the Container starts with a clean state.

+When running Containers together in a Pod it is often necessary to share files between those Containers.

+The Kubernetes Volume abstraction solves both of these problems.

+A Kubernetes volume has an explicit lifetime - the same as the Pod that encloses it.
+Consequently, a volume outlives any Containers that run within the Pod, and data is preserved across Container restarts.
+Of course, when a Pod ceases to exist, the volume will cease to exist, too.

+Kubernetes supports many types of volumes, and a Pod can use any number of them simultaneously.

+At its core, a volume is just a directory, possibly with some data in it, which is accessible to the Containers in a Pod.
+To use a volume, a Pod specifies what volumes to provide for the Pod (the `.spec.volumes` field) and where to mount those into Containers (the `.spec.containers.volumeMounts` field).

+any volumes are mounted at the specified paths within the image.
+Volumes can not mount onto other volumes or have hard links to other volumes.
+Each Container in the Pod must independently specify where to mount each volume.

+#### type of volumes
+##### awsElasticBlockStore
+An awsElasticBlockStore volume mounts an Amazon Web Services (AWS) EBS Volume into your Pod.
+Unlike emptyDir, which is erased when a Pod is removed, the contents of an EBS volume are preserved and the volume is merely unmounted.
+This means that an EBS volume can be pre-populated with data, and that data can be “handed off” between Pods.

+Caution: You must create an EBS volume using aws ec2 create-volume or the AWS API before you can use it.

+There are some restrictions when using an awsElasticBlockStore volume:

+- the nodes on which Pods are running must be AWS EC2 instances
+- those instances need to be in the same region and availability-zone as the EBS volume
+- EBS only supports a single EC2 instance mounting a volume

+#### Persistent Volumes
+two new API resources: `PersistentVolume` and `PersistentVolumeClaim`.

+A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+It is a resource in the cluster just like a node is a cluster resource.
+PVs are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.

+A PersistentVolumeClaim (PVC) is a request for storage by a user.
+It is similar to a pod.
+Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory).
+Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).

+While PersistentVolumeClaims allow a user to consume abstract storage resources, it is common that users need PersistentVolumes with varying properties, such as performance, for different problems.
+Cluster administrators need to be able to offer a variety of PersistentVolumes that differ in more ways than just size and access modes, without exposing users to the details of how those volumes are implemented.
+For these needs there is the StorageClass resource.

+---

 # Helm Charts

 Tiller, the server portion of Helm, typically runs inside of your Kubernetes cluster.
 But for development, it can also be run locally, and configured to talk to a remote Kubernetes cluster.